Apple is already having to fix the worst part of the Studio Display

-Although Apple's new Studio Display is set to begin shipping out to customers, several news outlets have been experiencing issues with its built-in webcam.
+Although Apple's new Studio Display is set to begin shipping out to customers, several news outlets have experienced issues with the giant display's built-in webcam.

-However, TechCrunch, The Wall Street Journal and several other news outlets have said that the webcam's image quality doesn't live up to the rest of the Studio Display's features.
+And TechCrunch, The Wall Street Journal and several other news outlets say the webcam's image quality doesn't live up to the rest of the Studio Display's features.

 During its testing of the device, TechCrunch said that the device's camera “produces grainy, low contrast and generally poor images”.
 After trying the Studio Display with both a Mac Studio and a MacBook Pro, the news outlet came to the conclusion that it must be “some sort of processing error” with the monitor's built-in A13 chip.